FactorySimPy/FactorySimPy/docs/basic_components.md

 **About**

-The `Joint` component represents a node that combines or packs items from multiple incoming edges into a single pallet or box, and then pushes the packed pallet to an outgoing edge.
+The `Joint` component represents a node that combines or packs items from multiple input edges into a single pallet or box, and then pushes the packed pallet to an output edge.
 It is useful for modeling operations such as packing, assembly, or combining flows from different sources.
-The number of items to be taken from each incoming edge can be specified, and the first incoming edge is expected to provide the pallet or container.
+The number of items to be taken from each input edge can be specified, and the first input edge is expected to provide the pallet or container.
 A joint can process more than one item simultaneously and this number can be set using parameter `work_capacity`.
 Joint creates that many worker threads to mimic its actions.
 The API documentation can be found in [Joint](joint.md)

 **Basic attributes**

 - `state` - current state of the component.
 This is a dictionary where each key is a worker thread's ID (assigned in order of initialization), and the value is the current state of that worker.
 - `processing_delay` - time taken to process and pack the items
 - `work_capacity` - maximum number of jobs or pallets that can be processed simultaneously
-- `blocking` - if True, waits for outgoing edge to accept the packed pallet; if False, discards the pallet if the outgoing edge is full
+- `blocking` - if True, waits for output edge to accept the packed pallet; if False, discards the pallet if the output edge is full
-- `target_quantity_of_each_item` - list specifying how many items to take from each incoming edge (first entry is always 1 for the pallet)
+- `target_quantity_of_each_item` - list specifying how many items to take from each input edge (first entry is always 1 for the pallet)
-- `out_edge_selection` - edge selection policy as a function to select outgoing edge
+- `out_edge_selection` - edge selection policy as a function to select output edge

 **Behavior**
  At the start of the simulation, the joint waits for `node_setup_time`.
 This is an initial, one-time wait time for setting up the node and should be provided as a constant (an `int` or `float`).
 Then it spawns `work_capacity` number of threads.
  Each worker thread then repeatedly:

-1. Pulls a pallet from the first incoming edge.
+1. Pulls a pallet from the first input edge.
-2. Pulls the specified number of items from each of the other incoming edges and adds them to the pallet.
+2. Pulls the specified number of items from each of the other input edges and adds them to the pallet.
 3. Waits for `processing_delay` to simulate packing/combining.
-4. Pushes the packed pallet to the outgoing edge, either waiting if `blocking` is True or discarding if the edge is full and `blocking` is False.
+4. Pushes the packed pallet to the output edge, either waiting if `blocking` is True or discarding if the edge is full and `blocking` is False.

-To select an outgoing edge, to push the item to, worker thread uses the method specified in `out_edge_selection` parameter.
+To select an output edge, to push the item to, worker thread uses the method specified in `out_edge_selection` parameter.
 User can also provide a custom python function or a generator function instance to these parameters.
 User-provided function should return or yield an edge index.
 If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initialise the parameter with the reference to the function.
 This is illustrated in the examples shown below.
 Various options available in the package for `out_edge_selection` include:

 - "RANDOM": Selects a random out edge.